cmb69/portable_xh/README.txt

 Usage
 -----

-Open Portable_XH(.exe) in the installation's top level folder.
+Open Portable_XH(.bat) in the installation's top level folder.
 This will power up the webserver and open the default browser pointing at the CMSimple_XH installation.
 If you want to shut down the webserver just close the window.
 As long as the webserver is running, you can navigate to <http://localhost:8080/>